Haru-Tachibana/UK-Train-Timetable/README.md

 ## Features

+- AI-Powered Natural Language Queries - Ask in plain English like "Trains from Paddington to Bristol around 3pm"
 - Real-time departure board display for UK railway stations
 - Station search by name or CRS code
 - Optional destination filtering